eridon/Galaxy-Classification-Model/README.md

 ## Custom Tuning (GUI)

-The program provides a graphical user interface (GUI) to customise the CNN model by adjusting parameters such as the number of epochs and learning rate.
+The program provides a graphical user interface (GUI) to customise the CNN model by adjusting parameters such as the number of epochs.
 This allows users to fine-tune the model according to their specific requirements.
 After modifying the hyperparameters, the model is retrained using the updated settings, and accuracy curves are plotted to visualise the performance.
-The accuracy of the tuned model is then compared to that of the default CNN model.
+The accuracy of the tuned model is compared to that of the default CNN model.

 ## How to Use